Skip to content

 Rooms & cabins

 There are 52 beautifully furnished rooms at Hotel Ranga, divided into three categories: standard, deluxe and suite.
-Great fun and highly original, the junior and master suites are themed: Australia; South America; North America; Asia; Africa and Antarctica.
+Great fun and highly original, the junior and master suites are themed around Australia, South America, North America, Asia, Africa and Antarctica.
 The newest is the Icelandic Suite, traditional in design and beautifully furnished.
-Finally the Royal Suite, very special indeed.
+The Royal Suite, meanwhile, is the epitome of luxury.
 All rooms have wonderful views of either the East Ranga River, or towards the volcanic hulk of Mt Hekla.

 The perfect place to see the northern lights

 This is big-sky country.
 No wonder Ranga has such a glowing reputation for northern lights viewing.
 You’re miles from any artificial light pollution, so when the aurora appears you’re in for a truly unforgettable experience.
 Hotel Ranga offers its guests an aurora wake-up call so you needn’t worry about missing the spectacle.
 The staff are genuinely enthusiastic (and knowledgeable) about all-things aurora.
-You can glean tips on photographing the northern lights and learn about how they’re created.
+You can glean tips on photographing the northern lights and learn about the science behind them.
 Gaze at the cosmos while gently poaching in one of Ranga’s outdoor hot tubs or see beyond the aurora, deep into space, using the hotel’s state-of-the-art observatory, complete with a roll-off roof.

 Although the aurora can be visible at Ranga from as early as late August right through to April, summer has its own very special and unique light show.
 The glow of the midnight sun not only brings long, long days to this part of Iceland, but the sunsets are also truly remarkable.
 We can’t think of a more peaceful spot to simply relax, enjoy great food and explore untouched nature.